saloot/IPythonClass/Readme.md

 <h1>Getting Started With IPython Notebooks<br></h1><br>
-This tutorial is a shorter version of the more complete one [here](https://github.com/LCAV/SignalsOfTheDay/blob/master/Tutorial/Tutorial.ipynb), which was provided by [LCAV](http://lcav.epfl.ch).
+This tutorial is a shorter version of the more complete one <a href="https://github.com/LCAV/SignalsOfTheDay/blob/master/Tutorial/Tutorial.ipynb"> here</a>, which was provided by <a href="http://lcav.epfl.ch">LCAV</a>.

 <ul>